open-contracting/deploy/docs/develop/netplan.rst

 Netplan configuration
 ---------------------

 There are two ways to configure Netplan using the ``core.network`` Salt state file.
-For most servers the :ref:`templated option<Netplan Template>` is easiest, if you require advanced configuration options see :ref:`Netplan Custom`.
+For most servers the :ref:`templated option<Netplan Template>` is easiest approach, if you require advanced configuration options see :ref:`Netplan Custom`.

 Netplan Template
 ~~~~~~~~~~~~~~~~